Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting: Appendix / supplemental material

 \subsection{Cause of needle-like Gaussians}

 While not directly related to our methodology, we investigate some reasons for the convergence of 3D Gaussians into anisotropic Gaussians with one dominant variance.

 First, the scale of the 3D Gaussians is not properly constrained due to the dilation operation, which adds a small constant to screen space Gaussians~\cite{kerbl20233d} to ensure a minimum scale, as noted in Mip-Splatting~\cite{yu2023mip}.
-Combined with the inherent implicit shrinkage bias of 3D Gaussian Splatting~\cite{kerbl20233d, yu2023mip}, this results in the underestimation of the scale parameters during the optimization process.
+Combined with the inherent implicit shrinkage bias of 3DGS~\cite{kerbl20233d, yu2023mip}, this results in the underestimation of the scale parameters during the optimization process.

-Second, densification along the longer axis does not occur effectively since the longer axes, or axes with large variance, have smaller gradients.
+Second, the densification along the longer axis does not occur effectively since the longer axes, or the axes with large variance, have smaller gradients.
 When Gaussians move in the direction of the shorter axis, pixel values change abruptly.
 In contrast, there are only small changes in pixel values when moving along the longer axis.
 Specifically, when $\frac{\partial\bp_i}{\partial\bu}$ aligns with the direction of the longest axis, the gradient values are typically small.
 Consequently, the norm of the final gradient often falls below the densification threshold $\|\frac{\partial L}{\partial \bx}\|_2 < \tau_\bx$, preventing effective densification.
 We visualize $\frac{\partial\cG_k}{\partial\bx}$ in arrows in Fig.~\ref{fig:gradient} (a), which is proportional to $\frac{\partial\bp_i}{\partial\bu}$, for better understanding.
-Therefore, the splats are biased towards adjusting its scale parameters (Fig.~\ref{fig:gradient} (b)) rather than splitting along the longer axis, converging into needle-like Gaussians.
+Therefore, the splats are biased towards adjusting their scale parameters (Fig.~\ref{fig:gradient} (b)) rather than splitting along the longer axis, converging into needle-like Gaussians.

 Third, scale parameters are kept the same after splitting, so needles are not shortened after densification.